anasty17/mirror-leech-telegram-bot/README.md

 - DOWNLOAD_DIR : The path to the local folder where the downloads should be downloaded to
 - DOWNLOAD_STATUS_UPDATE_INTERVAL : A short interval of time in seconds after which the Mirror progress message is updated.
 (I recommend to keep it 5 seconds at least)
 - OWNER_ID : The Telegram user ID (not username) of the owner of the bot
+- AUTO_DELETE_MESSAGE_DURATION : Interval of time (in seconds), after which the bot deletes it's message (and command message) which is expected to be viewed instantly.
+Note: Set to -1 to never automatically delete messages
 ## Getting Google OAuth API credential file

 - Visit the Google Cloud Console